felipead/dotfiles/ssh/HOWTO/generate-new-ssh-key.md

 Please set a very long and secure passphrase.
 Do not leave this key without a passphrase, as it would make it vulnerable to attackers.
 Anything above 50-100 characters would suffice.
 It is preferable to use a long but memorable phrase than a short but cryptic password.

-You can store this passphrase inside a secure password manager (eg: 1Password or LastPass).
+You can store this passphrase inside a secure password manager (eg: 1Password, LastPass or KeePassXC).

 ## Files and backup